-Furthermore, the government investment in science, technology, and innovation "pale in comparison" with those of its ASEAN neighbors and China (Aquino et al., 2014).
+Furthermore, the government investment in science, technology, and innovation ‘pale in comparison’ with those of its ASEAN neighbors and China (Aquino et al., 2014).
 The country allots only 0.1 percent of its GDP to R&D, far smaller than the allocation of countries like Japan and Korea.
 The number of researchers per million people is also lower in the Philippines compared with those in some of the neighboring countries like Singapore (Aquino et al., 2014).
-One contributing factor (and also an outcome) of the poor investment in R&D is the "exodus" of researchers and scientists either to the private sector or abroad.
+One contributing factor (and also an outcome) of the poor investment in R&D is the ‘exodus’ of researchers and scientists either to the private sector or to find greener pastures abroad.

 However, the government, particularly the Department of Science and Technology (DOST) and the Department of Information and Communications Technology (DICT), are still the most decisive forces in setting the policy regulatory environment and overcoming the digital divide.
-Although the Philippines has seen a massive increase in Internet penetration rate (63 percent as of 2018, according to Internet World Stats, which compiled data from Facebook, International Communications Union, and other sources), there is still a huge chunk of the population that was never exposed to the Internet.
-Furthermore, this Internet penetration data does not take into consideration Internet literacy levels.
+Although the Philippines has seen a massive increase in internet penetration rate (72 percent as of 2020, according to Internet World Stats, which compiled data from Facebook, International Communications Union, and other sources), there is still a huge chunk of the population that was never exposed to the internet.
+Furthermore, this internet penetration data does not take into consideration internet literacy levels.
 The number of mobile phone users in the country is expected to reach 90 million (majority of the population) by 2021 (Ericsson Mobility Report, 2016, cited by Jiao, 2016) but the lack of mobile signal and 4G connectivity hinders users in many rural areas from taking advantage of the full potential of mobile connectivity (of course, another decisive factor is poverty levels in the countryside).

 Apart from the developing policy frameworks, government agencies like the DOST also invest in programs aiming to improve the productivity and profitability of small and medium enterprises through technology interventions.